macaodha/ML_Ecology/README.md

-# Machine Learning for Ecologists UCL
+# Machine Learning for Ecologists
 R Code for Intro to Machine Learning Class Dec 2015

 ## Required R Packages
 randomForest
+Install by typing the following command into the R console: install.packages('randomForest')